 - Release only the relevant individual employee’s data record, not your entire database of current and former employees, when necessary for VOIs, VOEs, mortgage verifications, etc.

 - Ensure all data is up to date and properly configured to reflect all income sources.

-- Make certain that your third-party vendors are also protecting employee data and never resell employee data.
+- Ensure that your third-party vendors also protect employee data and never resell employee data.

 Vault Verify is the only income verification and employment verification service that meets every requirement in the checklist above.
 To find out how we can help you strengthen your employee data protection, schedule a 30-minute demo.